Longitudinal Polaritons in Crystals: Light-matter Hamiltonian in the Lorenz gauge

 where $[~]$ is the commutator.
-Condition~(\ref{eq_condition1}) requires the solutions to be linearly independent and Condition~(\ref{eq_condition2}) ensures canonical (or anti-canonical) commutation relations.
-The negative sign is included because of the anti-hermitian nature of the scalar potential $[a_{0,\mathbf k},a_{0,\mathbf k}^\dag]=-1$.\cite{Cohen_tannouji} Condition~(\ref{eq_condition3}) imposes the Lorentz gauge.
-Here, $|\chi\rangle$ is an appropriately defined Fock state and $Z_\lambda(\mathbf k)$ weights the contribution of $\psi_{\lambda,\mathbf k}$ to the subsidiary condition, see methods for details.
+Condition~(\ref{eq_condition1}) requires the solutions to be linearly independent and Condition~(\ref{eq_condition3}) imposes the Lorenz gauge.
+Condition~(\ref{eq_condition2}) ensures canonical (or anti-canonical) commutation relations.
+The negative sign is included because of the anti-Hermitian nature of the scalar potential.\cite{Cohen_tannouji} Here, $|\chi\rangle$ is an appropriately defined Fock state and $Z_\lambda(\mathbf k)$ weights the contribution of $\psi_{\lambda,\mathbf k}$ to the subsidiary condition, see Appendix \ref{app:subs} for details.
 Operators $\psi_{\lambda,\mathbf k}$ for which $Z_\lambda(\mathbf k)$ is non-zero require that $\psi_{\lambda,\mathbf k}|\chi\rangle$ vanishes at all times for all physically relevant states, thus being removed from the dynamics of the system.
-Ideally, two sets of operators will be eliminated through this process, thus effectively reestablishing the expected two degrees of freedom.
+Ideally, two sets of operators will be eliminated through this process, thus effectively re-establishing the expected two degrees of freedom.